ExpressLRS/Docs/docs/quick-start/receivers/siyiFRmini.md

         !!!
 Warning "Important Step!"
             This is an important step and guarantees updating success.
 If you haven't done these, GO BACK to those pages.

-        - Disconnect and close Betaflight Configurator or INAV Configurator.
+        - Disconnect and close your FC Configurator app (Betaflight Configurator, INAV Configurator, etc).
-        - Power-cycle the Flight Controller.
-            - If you plugged in LiPo, unplug it.
-            - Unplug-replug the USB Cable from your Flight Controller or Computer.
-            - If you will have to plug in LiPo to power up your Receiver, make sure you have some airflow blowing over your Video Transmitter (VTX).
-You can also temporarily unplug it from the Flight Controller.
+        - If your receiver powers up with just USB connected to your flight controller, unplug it.
+Press and Hold the boot button on the receiver (not the FC) and then plug in the USB.
+Release the button right after the LED turn solid.
+        - If your receiver only powers up with a LiPo connected to your flight controller, unplug it.
+Then unplug-replug the USB cable to your flight controller.
+Do not replug LiPo yet.

     2. Launch the [ExpressLRS Configurator](../installing-configurator.md) on your Computer.
         ![Configurator Release]{ align=right }

-        - Make sure Official Releases is active from the horizontal tab.
+        - Make sure `Official Releases` is active from the horizontal tab.
-        - Make sure you have selected the Released version you want to flash into your Receiver.
+        - Ensure you select the Released version you want to flash into your Receiver.

         <br clear="right" />
     3. Select the Device Category and Device target matching your hardware.